 The therapy pools were designed by the Architecture Studio Fuster Architects, which wanted to realize two great openings in the ceiling in order to facilitate to maintain contact with the outside world and let a lot of sunlight in.
 The building is also equipped with the maximum comfort and meets all the prerequisites of accessibility and security.

-Emmedue Building System and polystyrene panels allowed to realize the Center in record time (18 months); the installation of Emmedue Curved Panels gives to the building a conceptual impetus and an iconic style, both very special, this project have allowed to win an Honor Award by A.I.A.
+Emmedue Building System and polystyrene panels allowed to realize the Center in record time (18 months); the installation of Emmedue Curved Panels gives to the building a conceptual impetus and an iconic style, both very special, this project has allowed to win an Honor Award by A.I.A.
 (The American Institute of Architects).

 Link: Fuster Architects